Saturday,

 NORTH-EAST Victorian farmer Aoidh Doyle was “over the moon” after winning the Victorian Yard Dog Championship in Euroa with his kelpie Cash, adding to an incredible string of recent wins.

-The Alexandra man had already won the national championship earlier this year, plus another state event, the Victorian Utility Dog Championship, with his “top bitch”, kelpie Whisper Snip.
+The Bonnie Doon local had already won the national championship earlier this year, plus another state event, the Victorian Utility Dog Championship, with his “top bitch”, kelpie Whisper Snip.

 He also won the national championship in 2022 with Cash, and has won a slew of smaller events this year with Whisper Snip.